loicreynier/awesome-modding/README.md

 - [Nexus Mod Manager CE](https://www.nexusmods.com/site/mods/305) - Community Edition evolution of the old Nexus Mod Manager with support for over 30 games and integration with Nexus Mods.
 - [Vortex](https://www.nexusmods.com/about/vortex) - Mod manager with built-in support for over 100 different games and seamless integration with Nexus Mods.
 - [Wabbajack](https://www.wabbajack.org) - Automated modlist installer with [support for 30+ games](https://wiki.wabbajack.org/user_documentation/Supported%20Games%20and%20Mod%20Managers.html).

+## Modding Utilities

+> Miscellaneous modding tools.

+- [INI Writer](https://arcturusforge.itch.io/ini-writer) - File editor with a From Editor that brings the complexity of writing `.ini` files away from the user.

 ## Post-processing & Shaders